 My mother always grew her own peppers and one of our favorite ways to eat the red ones was (and still is) roasted, mixed with oil, garlic, salt and sometimes a little oregano.
 My mother was making some the other day and I caught her just as she was turning the peppers on the tray.
 I said, “Whoa!
 What are you doing?
 I can blog this!”
-My mother was not born to blog.
+My mother was not born to post recipes.
 Whenever she’s helping me in the kitchen, she’s always moving onto the next step before I’ve taken a picture; she just keeps forgetting.

 Making roasted red peppers is a bit messy, but so simple, because the skins slip right off once they are charred.
 You can grill them on the barbecue in the summer, or under the broiler (grill) anytime.
 They can be used in potato salads, on pizza, or basically any way you like.
 I’ll show you how to make the traditional antipasto the way my family makes it, and then you can just eat it with some bread, or top little toasts to make red pepper crostini.
 The flavor is fabulous!